LijiAlex/MongoDBImplementationDemo/README.md

     to MongoDB and perform various operations on it.

 ## Modules
-1. main Initialize the project.
+1. main- Initialize the project.
-2. config Configure few constant parameters.
+2. config- Configure few constant parameters.
-3. database Functions for connecting to databse and loading data.
+3. database- Functions for connecting to databse and loading data.
-4. operations Class for db operation.
+4. operations- Class for db operation.
-5. user Functions for getting user parameters
+5. user- Functions for getting user parameters

 ## Resource
 carbon_nanotubes.csv

+### Shorcomings
+1. The program is not generic to handle other csv files.
+2. All db operations are not implemented.
+3. For many operations like filter only basic functionality is implemented.